Egg Harbor Township woman charged in Black Horse Pike crash

-EGG HARBOR TOWNSHIP — A township woman faces charges in connection with a Sunday night accident on the Black Horse Pike.
+EGG HARBOR TOWNSHIP — A township woman was arrested after a Sunday night crash on the Black Horse Pike.

-Sarita Hossain, 21, is charged with multiple motor vehicle violations, including driving while intoxicated and assault by auto, police said on Monday.
+Sarita Hossain, 21, was charged with multiple motor vehicle offenses, including driving while intoxicated and assault by auto, police said Monday in a news release.

-Hossain was westbound in a 2013 Honda Accord around 9 p.m. when she hit a 2022 Toyota RAV4, driven by Binge Fan, 60, of Uncasville, Connecticut on the Black Horse Pike near Fernwood Avenue, police said.
+Hossain was westbound in a 2013 Honda Accord about 9 p.m. when she hit a 2022 Toyota RAV4 driven by Binge Fan, 60, of Uncasville, Connecticut, on the Black Horse Pike near Fernwood Avenue, police said.

-Investigators determined Hossain's car was traveling at a high rate of speed when it hit the Toyota's rear driver side.
+Investigators determined Hossain's car was speeding when it hit the Toyota's rear driver side.
 The impact sent the Toyota off the road into a wooded area on the westbound side, police said.

 People are also reading…

-The Toyota's occupants were taken to AtlantiCare Regional Medical Center, Mainland Campus, with minor injuries.
-Hossain, who was suspected of being impaired when the crash happened, was taken to AtlantiCare Regional Medical Center, City Campus, with non-life-threatening injuries, police said.
+The Toyota's occupants were taken to AtlantiCare Regional Medical Center, Mainland Campus in Galloway Township, with minor injuries.
+Hossain was taken to AtlantiCare Regional Medical Center, City Campus.
+Police said his injuries were not life-threatening.

-Traffic was detoured for about one hour while the crash detectives worked the scene.
+Traffic was detoured for about an hour while detectives worked the scene.

 Contact Eric Conklin: